Appearance

 - The

-scope will be executed only once when the engine does a cold start while prediction.
-This scope can be used to download any large files, specifically pre-trained model files from the internet or perform any other one-time operations.
+initialize_enginescope will be executed only once when the engine does a cold start while prediction.
+This scope can be used to download any large files, specifically pre-trained model files from the internet or perform any other one-time operations. - NOTE: The

 Classes